 Fire Drills/Fire Alarms System Testing

 The Emergency Management Specialist is responsible for coordinating fire drills with building wardens and Facilities and Services staff, writing the after action report and reviewing the report with the building warden.
-If necessary corrective action will be addressed through training.
-The Emergency Management Specialist is responsible for the after action report.
+If necessary corrective action will be addressed through training or facility and services maintenance and facility owners will report corrective actions taken to the Emergency Management Specialist.

 Facilities and Services personnel are responsible for conducting visual inspections and tests of fire alarm systems in accord with the most recent adopted International Fire Code (“IFC”).